 As a graduate student at The Solstice MFA in Creative Writing Program at Pine Manor College, I had the good fortune to sit side-by-side with James Anderson in our workshop group (See James’ full bio below).
 He was (and is) kind, generous, and smart.
-The Washington Post Book World says of his debut novel The Never-Open Desert Diner that it’s,“exceptional—outstanding in every regard—writing, plot, dialogue, suspense, humor, a vivid sense of place.” (the paperback version was just released nationwide!)
-Wow!
+Today (Jan.
+16, 2018), James celebrates the launch of his second book Lullaby Road.
+The early reviews are excellent.
+The Washington Post Book Worlds says of James, “Exceptional—outstanding in every regard—writing, plot, dialogue, suspense, humor, a vivid sense of place.”

 I am thrilled that James is guest blogging today.
 He asks, “Are you an architect or a gardener?”
 A good question for both writers and non-writers alike.